Battlefield F.C.: History

 With many amateur players having dual membership with Queen's Park and another club, and choosing more and more to play for the former, Battlefield boosted its ranks by taking over Pollokshields Athletic in late 1888.
 The instant result was a 2–1 win over Rangers at Ibrox Park, but the boost did not last long, and in the next year's Glasgow Cup, Battlefield suffered an 8–1 defeat to Queen's Park.

 In the 1893–94 Scottish Cup, the club beat Scottish League club Thistle 3–1 in the first round, one of the first times a non-league side beat a League side.
 Battlefield lost in a second round replay to Abercorn.

 The 1893–94 upset was the club's final success; professionalism and the various Scottish leagues had taken their toll on the club, with players either retiring or moving to professional clubs.
 Also, despite the club's success on the national stage, within Glasgow the club had never been prominent, with Queen's Park and 3rd Lanark on the club's doorstep, and other clubs in Glasgow having been paying players in secret from the 1880s onwards.

 The club's final Scottish Cup tie was in the first round against St Mirren in 1894; after losing the tie, Battlefield protested on the basis that one of the Saints was under suspension for playing in an unsanctioned match.
 The Scottish FA upheld the protest, but St Mirren won the replayed tie by a larger margin.

 The final reported senior matches for the club come from the 1896–97 season, when it was forced mostly to play friendlies.
 Around the end of 1896–97 season, the club was struggling as an amateur club with the likelihood of it disbanding.
 However they did enter the Glasgow Cup but scratched before playing a tie having disbanded.

 Colours

 The club's colours were 1" black and white horizontal "stripes", possibly in honour of Queen's Park.
 In 1890 it adopted blue knickers.

 Grounds

+Mossfield (under the word Athletic) shown on the Renfrewshire XIII.6 map from 1899, with the Titwood cricket ground immediately to the right, and Strathbungo railway station at the top right.

 The club originally played at Overdale Park.
-In 1884 the club moved to Mossfield Park, four miles from the city centre.
+In 1884 the club moved to Mossfield, to the west of Titwood, four miles from the city centre.